alvilgau/CloudyMcCloudface/doc/doc.md

 # Implementation

+// todo: kurzer text

 ## RabbitMQ vs Redis

 A prototype of *TSA* was implemented using RabbitMQ for inter-service communication, e.g. passing analyzed tweets from *tweetstream-service* to the *webserver-service*.
-This implementation worked quite well for message passing but RabbitMQ was not enough to fulfill our requirements: the state information (i.e. which user tracked which keywords) was lost when a *tweetstream-service* went down because the service stored this information in main memory.
+This implementation worked quite well for message passing but RabbitMQ was not enough to fulfill our requirements: the state information (i.e. which user tracked which keywords) was lost when a *tweetstream-service* went down, because the service stored this information in main memory.
 This lead to the problem that the clients didn't receive any more tweets, because after a restart, the *tweetstream-service* no longer knew about the state he had before.
 This absolutely disagreed with the stateless process and share-nothing concept.
 This is why redis was chosen as a distributed cache for storing the app's state.
 When a service goes down and restarts a few seconds later, it is now able to query the current state information from redis and is able to create a new connection to the Twitter Streaming API.
-Due to the fact that redis also provides a reliable fast publish/subscribe messaging model, it was chosen instead of RabbitMQ for inter-service communication.
+Due to the fact that redis also provides a reliable fast publish/subscribe messaging model, it was also chosen for inter-service communication instead of RabbitMQ .
 This seemed to fix the state loss problems.
-Except when multiple instances of the *tweetstream-service* were started at the same time.
+Except when multiple instances of the *tweetstream-service* were started at the same time...

-## Let the battles begin
+## Let the Battles Begin

+// todo: kurzer text

-### Twitter API restrictions
+### Twitter API Restrictions

 Twitter imposes very strict limitations for their API usage.
 This means that it is only allowed to hold one connection to the Streaming API at the same time with the same twitter account credentials, i.e. an o-auth-token.
 The creation of a new connection causes the oldest connection to be closed.
 Twitter also checks for inflative connection tries which may entail an IP ban.

-### Running multiple instances of *tweetstream-service*
+### Running Multiple Instances of *tweetstream-service*

-Whenever a user tracks some keywords, then the information (tenant + user + keywords) is stored in the redis database.
+Whenever a user tracks keywords, the relevant information, i.e  tenant + user + keywords, is stored in the redis database.
 As a result the *tweetstream-service* will automatically be notified via redis keyspace events that there is a new user whose keywords need to be tracked.
 Hereupon the *tweetstream-service* will create a connection to the Twitter Streaming API in order to receive tweets for the given keywords.
 When there are two or more instances of the *tweetstream-service* up and running, each instance tries to connect to the Twitter API, what could potentially result in an IP ban.
 This is why a distributed synchronization mechanism to prevent the creation of multiple streams for one twitter account, respectively o-auth-token / tenant, had to be invented.

-### Requirements for the synchronization algorithm
+### Requirements for the Synchronization Algorithm

 We defined the following requirements the synchronization algorithm has to fulfill in order to ensure a faultless behavior for *TSA*:

 - operate correctly with any number of *tweetstream*-instances
 - exactly one *tweetstream*-instance must(!) 'win the battle', i.e. get a lock
-- when a lock is hold from any *tweetstream*-instance, no other instance may get the lock as long as the lock is held
+- when a lock is held by any *tweetstream*-instance, no other instance may get the lock as long as the lock is held
 - when a *tweetstream-service* holds a lock but then stops or crashes, the lock must still be released
-- when a lock is released, all other services must be allowed to restart a `battle` to fight for the lock
+- when a lock is released, all other services must be allowed to try to acquire the lock

-### The 'battle' algorithm
+### The 'battle' Algorithm

+The `battle` algorithm is a synchronization algorithm that ensures that only one *tweetstream*-instance can acquire the lock for a tenant.
 The algorithm was implemented with the help of redis' `incr`-command which atomically increments the value of a redis key by 1 and returns the new value.
-If the redis key has not existed yet, this command will create the variable with value 0 before.
+If the redis key does not exist when `incr` is called, the command will create the variable with the initial value of 0.
-The return value then can be used to decide whether we won the battle for the tenant (return value = 1) or not (return value > 1).
+As soon as lock is released all *tweetstream*-instances try to acquire it by calling the redis `incr`-command on a specific redis key.
+Since the operation is atomic only one instance will receive the return value == 1.
+All other services will get return values > 1.
+The service that receives the value 1 is the winner of the `battle` and therefor receives the lock.
+Any subsequent `incr` calls by other *tweetstream*-instances will receive a return value greater than 1 and will not receive the lock.

-The following code shows the algorithm works:
+The following code shows how the algorithm works:

 ```javascript
 /*